Easter in Guyana 2026

 Bartica Easter Regatta

 Officially launched for 2026, the Bartica Easter Regatta features powerboat racing as the marquee event on the Essequibo River.
 The government has announced plans to "take the regatta global" with expanded international promotion.
-Pre-regatta activities include dominoes, football, road races, and the Miss Bartica Regatta Pageant.
-Live entertainment, street festivities, and the festive energy of one of Guyana's most popular Easter-weekend destinations.
+Pre-regatta activities include dominoes, football (Potaro Strikers won the 2026 Easter Regatta Football title), road races, and the Miss Bartica Regatta Pageant on April 4 at Bartica Community Centre — featuring 9 contestants (including 2 Venezuelan and 1 Brazilian entrants) and a first-ever talent segment.
+Prizes include 3 electric scooters plus cash awards.

 Easter — Everything You Need